laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-improvements.md

 <EnableSdkContainerSupport>true</EnableSdkContainerSupport>
 ```

-The feature leverages **dotnet publish** and it is a command-line tool that allows you to build and publish your .NET applications as Docker images with one command.
+The feature leverages `dotnet publish` and it is a command-line tool that allows you to build and publish your .NET applications as Docker images with one command.
 With dotnet publish, you can:

 - Create a Docker image for your .NET application without writing any Dockerfile
 - Publish your Docker image to a container registry of your choice with one command
 - Specify variables such as the base image, image tag, and registry name in your project file

 {% alert info %}
 It is interesting to realize that you don't need to have docker installed on your machine to publish to remote container registry.
 The .NET SDK is able to build the image and to push it to the remote registry on is own.
-It is interesting for CI/CD pipelines.
+It is interesting CI/CD pipelines or even local development.
 {% endalert %}

 # Create a Docker image